-The Center point pattern is specified in Cartesian coordinates.
+The Center point pattern is entered in Cartesian coordinates.

 Since this example is to illustrate how you drill a through hole, the End point drill Z2 is programmed such that the tool has to drill all the way through the workpiece before it reaches the end point.
-The AB and V parameters define a feed-rate reduction for both spot drilling and drilling through-holes.
+The parameters AB and V define a feed-rate reduction for both spot drilling and through-boring.